 In terms of local Government, Hundreds were replaced by Registration Districts in 1836 and again Tunstead gave it’s name to the Registration District which formed the area of local government.
 The Registration District of Tunstead comprised 41 parishes, as can be seen in this map.

-Nowadays the villages of Tunstead & Sco-Ruston come under the jurisdiction of North Norfolk regional council, with most of the parish located on Market Street, an additional 33 homes in Anchor Street and 20 homes in Sco-Ruston.
+Nowadays the villages of Tunstead & Sco-Ruston come under the jurisdiction of North Norfolk District Council, with most of the parish located on Market Street, an additional 33 homes in Anchor Street and 20 homes in Sco-Ruston.

 Now step back in time to learn about the history of Tunstead through the following topics:-